 Inland Marine | $350–$800 | Dependent on the value of the business property |

 Insurance companies use a variety of factors to determine the premium, and the risk exposure your business creates is a big part of its evaluation.
-Anytime you get a quote, be prepared to answer questions related to the following:
+It does so by gathering data about your business.
+Anytime you get a quote, be prepared to answer questions related to your business.

 - Claims history: Have you had any previous claims, especially in the last three to five years?

 - Operations: What does your business do?
 Do you grill or fry?
-Do you regularly use liquified petroleum gas (LPG)?
+Do you regularly use liquefied petroleum gas (LPG)?

 - Location: What area does your food cart usually serve?